sysgears/grain/docs/latest.markdown

   - content - website content, organized the same way as in resulting website
   - theme - top level directory for the site content representation theme
     - includes - common page parts, included at the layouts side, such as header, footer, etc.
-    - layouts - page layouts
+    - layouts - page layouts (templates)
     - src - any Groovy classes used for processing content
     - ... - other assets, organized the same way as in resulting website
   - SiteConfig.groovy - website configuration parameters

 ##Configuration

-###Predefined variables

-Grain provides `SiteConfig.groovy` file for general configuration.
-For specifying configuration in this file, use
+Grain provides `SiteConfig.groovy` file for general configuration, this file is located right in the root folder of any Grain theme.
+Configuration settings are specified with the
 <a href="http://docs.groovy-lang.org/latest/html/gapi/groovy/util/ConfigSlurper.html" target="_blank">ConfigSlurper</a>
 syntax.

+###Predefined variables

-When working with `SiteConfig.groovy`, you may use a set of pre-defined variables.
-These variables are:
+When working with `SiteConfig.groovy`, you may use a couple of pre-defined variables:

 `site` - access point to website resources and configuration